 Q: My child cannot practice on the day his grade was assigned.
 Can we request a different practice day?

 A: No. We set the practice days in advance in part so that parents can plan their schedule and so that we can be sure there will be enough gym availability.
 These days are set and only will change if an unavoidable conflict arises -- such as if we end up with more teams than anticipated and cannot get enough gym space on a given night.

 Q: How are the Grade 3-8 teams formed?

 A: Coaches submit player evaluations at the end of every season.
 Those evaluations are used when we form teams for the new season, attempting to create balance throughout the grade.
-Roster alterations may be made by league organizers during the season if it is determined it is necessary to improve the balance.
+Roster alterations may be made by league organizers during the season if deemed necessary.

-Q: Can I request that my child play with a friend?
+Q: Can I request that my child play with a friend or carpool buddy?